0x736E/trufflehog_v3_loc_bug/README.md

 # Introduction
-This repository documents a **_line of code calculation bug_** which is present in TruffleHog secrets scanner.
+This repository documents a **_line of code calculation bug_** which is present in TruffleHog secrets scanner, as reported in issue [#2502](https://github.com/trufflesecurity/trufflehog/issues/2502) in the TruffleHog GitHub issue tracker.

 ## Description
 When the same secret occurs _multiple times_ in a _contiguous sequence_, TruffleHog incorrectly calculates the line of code